Work samples

 Original Instruments: The Place-Based Creation of Mente Mineral (Mineral Mind)

 From January 19-29th, 2023 I participated in an intensive 10-day training in research, study, and creation with clay as living material, that took place in the Patagonian province of Chubut, Argentina organized by Nómada Cerámica.
-This opportunity for professional development was made possible thanks to a grant from the Maryland State Arts Council.
+This opportunity for professional development was supported by a grant from the Maryland State Arts Council.

 During the residency we responsibly harvested local clay from the local mountain range, which once formed part of the Gondwana supercontinent.
 We worked with two materials; one dating to the Miocene (13 million year old material) and the other dating to the Paleocene period (66 Million year old material).